Subscribe to Our Newsletter

 The travel prohibition does not apply to travel that is required to meet contractual obligations incurred before January 1, 2017.
 The California Department of Human Resources has advised that travel approved prior to January 1, 2017 to a state on the prohibition list must be resubmitted to Department Directors and Agency Secretaries (or their designees) before seeking final approval from the Governor's Office through the out-of-state travel process for individual trips.

-No. AB 1887 does not prohibit state employees from personal travel to a state subject to AB 1887’s travel prohibition.
-AB 1887 prohibits the state from requiring employees to travel to a state subject to AB 1887’s travel prohibition.
+No. AB 1887 prohibits the state from requiring employees to travel to a state subject to AB 1887's travel prohibition.
 In addition, the law prohibits California from approving a request for state-funded or state-sponsored travel to such a state.
 (Gov. Code, § 11139.8, subd. (b).)
+Therefore, the law does not apply to any personal travel of a state employee or private individuals.